songzhang015/study-group-app/README.md

 - For React Native, install Node.js and npm (from https://nodejs.org/)
 - Clone github directory and cd into the project and then cd into the frontend folder.
 - We'll be using Expo (standard framework for React Native), run "npm install" inside the frontend folder
-     - Note: If npm is not recognized, close and re-open your terminal
+     - Note: If npm is not recognized, try to close and re-open your terminal
-- Next, for basic testing you can use Expo Go but for building/later on, download Xcode/Android emulator
+- Next, for basic testing you can use Expo Go but for building/later on, you can download Xcode/Android emulator

 - Download Expo Go (on your mobile device) on your iOS/Android device, make an account, and run "npm run start" in terminal
 - Scan the QR and you can simulate your app within Expo Go